by Jasmine Peterson

 A predominant theme that emerged through the discussions was the need to dismantle patriarchy in the pursuit of equality; specifically, as contingent upon addressing the issue of colonization.
 Through Heritage Moment commercials on television we’ve all come to know that ‘Kanata’ means ‘the village’.

-However, as Jessica Yee elucidated in her opening presentation, Canada is actually an aboriginal word meaning ‘settlement’.
+However, as the opening presenter elucidated, Canada is actually an aboriginal word meaning ‘settlement’.
 To acknowledge that this country is a settlement would be to acknowledge that it is a shared land, that it isn’t owned by a select group of people but that it is a common space.
 Patriarchy and colonization are closely interrelated: they both maintain inequality and facilitate oppression of certain groups of people.

 It is certainly important to deconstruct these institutions that create and maintain oppression, yet at times I felt as though the conversation became divisive.
 In her presentation, Kim Katrin Crosby called for coloured women to unite – Brown, Red, Black women.
 And as I sat there, a seemingly White woman, it occurred to me that this is suggesting that White women aren’t coloured women.
 Does that mean they are colourless?